nicodv/kmodes/README.rst

 - k-modes with initialization based on density [CAO09]_
 - k-prototypes [HUANG97]_

-The code is modeled after the clustering algorithms in scikit-learn and has the same familiar interface.
+The code is modeled after the clustering algorithms in :code:`scikit-learn` and has the same familiar interface.

 I would love to have more people play around with this and give me feedback on my implementation.
 If you come across any issues in running or